top of page

 This quote shows us that nearly three thousand years ago, people realized that no other species on the planet has the range of psychological problems that humanity has, and they expressed this insight in early literature.
 This ancient insight is as true today as it was back then.
 For example, no other species on the planet is capable of having such severe struggles with alcoholism and drug addiction, descending into violent religious extremism, or becoming a mass shooter who ends a massacre by committing suicide.
 No other species on the planet, as far as we know, looks in the mirror and says, “Oh no, I have a gray hair,” or “I don’t like how these pants make me look.”

 To further explore what Zeus’s words mean, we must discuss humanity’s difficult relationship with time.
 As classics professor Elizabeth Vandiver discusses in her lectures, according to ancient Greek understanding there were three different kinds of sentient beings in the cosmos, and each had a different relationship with time, aging, and death.
-Aging and death are ripples of time.
 The first kind of sentient beings were the Greek gods, who were fully aware of aging and death, but were incapable of growing old and dying.
-In the Iliad, the Greek gods are often called the “athanatoi” – the deathless ones.
+In the Iliad, the Greek gods are often called the “athanatoi”– the deathless ones.
 When movies and video games depict Greek gods being killed, this does not accurately reflect Greek mythology.
 In Greek mythology, the gods were completely immune to death.
 No other god could kill them, and they were incapable of killing themselves, which is why they end up being imprisoned rather than killed by their adversaries.

 The second kind of sentient beings in ancient Greek understanding were animals.
 Animals age and die, but they don’t seem to experience the high degree of existential anxiety about aging and dying that is so common in human beings.
 The third kind of sentient beings in ancient Greek understanding were humans.
 We inhabit the worst of both worlds, because like animals we must age and die, but like the Greek gods we are fully aware of aging and death, since the powerful human imagination gives us the ability to vividly imagine our own death, the deaths of all those we love, and even the extinction of all humans and all life on Earth.
 The powerful human imagination also gives us the ability to create technologies that can make the extinction of humanity and countless other species a reality.